Atrakit Logo

 Use the combined rate for US transactions

-Calculate each tax category separately for mixed orders
+Calculate each category separately for mixed orders

 Frequently Asked Questions (FAQs)